vzhou842/victorzhou.com/content/posts/2019-03-25-first-50-days-of-blogging.md

 - Get a million pageviews.
 - Grow [my newsletter](http://eepurl.com/gf8JCX) to 10,000 subscribers.

 Are these goals pretty ambitious?
 Definitely.
+I've got a long way to go and a lot of work to do.
 But I might as well aim high, right?

-Anyways, thank you to everyone who's been following my blog for the past two months.
-See you all on February 4, 2020, for the Year One recap 🎉.
+Anyways - a **huge thank you to my readers** from the past two months!
+See you all on February 4, 2020 for the Year One recap where I'll look back at this post and see if I hit my goals. 🎯